-Step #4: Determine Row Length and Quantity Needed
+Step 4: Determine Row Length and Quantity Needed

-Select a row length suitable for the site and calculate the number of rows (round up to a whole number).
-The number of rows must be evenly divisible by the number of serial sections required (add rows as necessary - does not apply to parallel layouts).
+Select a row length suitable for the site and calculate the number of rows (round up to whole number).
+The number of rows must be evenly divisible by the number of serial sections required (add rows as necessary).

-Step #5: Determine Pipe Layout Width (PLW)
+Step 5: Determine Pipe Layout Width (PLW)

-Calculate the PLW (the distance of the width of the pipes from outside edge to outside edge) using a 1.5 ft minimum center-to-center row spacing (larger spacing allowed). $PLW = [(\# \text{ of rows} - 1) \times \text{ spacing } (1.5 \text{ ft})] + 1 \text{ ft.}$
+Calculate the PLW using a 1.5 ft minimum center-to-center row spacing (larger spacing allowed).
+PLW = $[(\# \text{ of rows} - 1) \times \text{ spacing } (1.5)] + 1.$

-Step #6: Determine Minimum System Sand Bed Width (SSBW)
+Step 6: Determine Minimum System Sand Bed Width (SSBW)

-Calculate the minimum SSBW by dividing the SSBA from Step #1 by the selected row length from Step #4 + 1 ft (allows 6 inches of sand beyond the ends of the rows).
+Calculate the minimum SSBW by dividing the SSBA from Step #1 by the selected row length from Step #4 + 1 ft (allows 6 in of sand beyond the end of the rows).

-Step #7: Verify Final Bed Width Requirements
+Step 7: Verify Final Bed Width Requirements